NoHomey/Raw_Recive_TCP_Transmit/README.md

  2. to create an IP sniffer that sniffs for a given IP and when a package from that IP is recived by the sniffer he sends a message to that IP.

 The code for the given homework is located in `Project` and in `Socket_Playground` is located the code that was used to play with the `Linux Sokcets API` to learn the basics of it.

+Homeworks was done by me @NoHomey and Ilyan Germanov @ILIYANGERMANOV.